September 14, 2022

 For more information, visit the Cancer Council’s page on breast cancer screening.

-If you are trans or gender diverse, you can speak with your doctor to find out if breast screening might be beneficial for you.
+If you’re trans or gender diverse, you can speak with your doctor to find out if breast screening might be beneficial for you.

-Although breast cancer mostly affects those 50 and over, every day around 3 women under 40 are diagnosed with breast cancer.11
+Although breast cancer mostly affects those 50 and over, around three women under 40 are diagnosed with breast cancer every day.16

-Check out this Cancer Council article on how to be breast aware – you don’t need to be an expert to check for signs.
+Check out this Cancer Australia article on how to be breast aware – you don’t need to be an expert to check for signs.

 More info